 The Great Stories Club core reading lists were selected by the humanities scholars who serve as GSC project advisors.
 Programming Librarian advisors and ALA staff also advised during the selection process.
 GSC librarian advisors developed the GSC supplemental reading lists.

 No. If your organization is unable to work with one of the titles on the Great Stories Club reading list, you will need to purchase an alternate, theme-related title at the library’s expense.
 The title must be approved by ALA in advance of application submission.
 Please email Brian Russell at email@example.com you are exploring this option.

 No. All applicants will be notified by ALA, regardless of the outcome of their applications.
 Libraries will be notified via e-mail by January 16, 2017 .
 If your library has not received notification by the stated date, please contact ALA at 312-280-5045 or firstname.lastname@example.org.

-Join ALA’s Public Programs Office and past GSC grant recipients to learn all you need to apply to be part of the newest GSC offering, “Nature vs. Nurture: Origins of Teen Violence and Suicide.”
+Join ALA’s Public Programs Office and past GSC grant recipients to learn all you need to apply to be part of the newest GSC offering, “Structures of Suffering: Origins of Teen Violence and Suicide.”
 Watch this pre-recorded webinar, whose topics include grant benefits, the application process, tips on establishing an outreach partnership and strategies for getting letters of support.
 Prior GSC applicants also share their experiences with the project, including roles and responsibilities, the impact of GSC on their patrons and tips for successful programming.
 Please contact Brian Russell (email@example.com) for assistance with any additional concerns.